 To hide the fact that the nation was making poisonous gas from its citizens, Ōkunoshima’s residents were forced to leave their homes, and the island was then erased from the map.
 In fact, even the workers weren’t aware that they were making poisonous gas this whole time!
-It was kept as the top-secret within the army.
+It was kept as a top secret within the army.

 The poisonous gas made on Ōkunoshima was really powerful.
-Not only did it destroy the enemies in the war, but the process of making the gas also resulted in permanent damage to the workers.
+Not only did it destroy the enemies in the war, but the gas-making process also resulted in permanent damage to the workers.

 If you are interested in learning more about this dark history of Japan, stop by Okunoshima Island Poison Gas Museum (大久野島 毒ガス資料館).
 Work clothes from that time are exhibited.
 Explanations about the poisonous gas damage are also on the display panels.

-From the 1960s, Ōkunoshima finally became habitable again and safe enough for the breeding of these adorable rabbits!
+From the 1960s, Ōkunoshima finally became habitable again and safe enough to breed these adorable rabbits!

 Ōkunoshima Island Poison Gas Museum’s Opening Hours, Admission Fees, and Access Information